 The study we are conducting is going to bring more value since the existing one is very limited.
-The first goal is to evaluate the perception of the corporate bond market of the quality of the company's liquidity.
-The second recommendations than unaffiliated analysts.
+The first goal is to evaluate the perception of the in analyst recommendations.
+They show that lead underwriter analysts issue more favorable recommendations than unaffiliated analysts.
 McNichols and O'Brien (1997) argue that analysts are tempted to be optimistic because firms select those underwriters that are more optimistic.